IuvenisSapiens/typst-deixis/README.md

 > [!WARNING]
 >
 > `deixis` uses the page foreground/background for rendering notes.
-> If you have your custom foreground/background, it need to be set before `#show: deixis-setup-notes`.
+> If you have your custom foreground/background, it needs to be set before `#show: deixis-setup-notes`.

 #### Anatomy of a Note